jolynch/website/content/drafts/there_has_been_inflation.md

 At the top end of the luxury watch market we have seen price increases similar to that of fine art, probably because luxury watches are more fine art than functional.
-Although data is scarce, it's likely that luxury watches in general have experienced around 10% inflation over the past two decades.
+Although data is scarce, it is likely that luxury watches in general have experienced around 10% inflation over the past two decades.

 ### Desirable Education